CW3E/MET-tools/README.md

     ├── plotting
     └── utilities
 ```
+Currently this repository only includes workflows for producing a deterministic or ensemble-based analysis with
+the [GridStat tool](https://met.readthedocs.io/en/latest/Users_Guide/grid-stat.html) with further integrations
+pending.

 ## Installing Cylc
 Cylc can be run on an HPC system in a centralized or a distributed fashion.
 This build procedure will